jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 * Last name, First name ([@GitHubUsername](https://github.com/username))

 ## Description
-> • Provide description of the model
+> :memo: • Provide description of the model
 > • Provide brief information of the algorithms used
 > • If possible, include a link to a demonstration